Ircama/osm-carto-tutorials/pages/41_updating-data.md

 [Geofabrik](https://www.geofabrik.de/) provides an [updated version of the planet dataset](https://download.geofabrik.de/technical.html) from the latest OpenStreetMap data, already splitted into a number of [pre-defined regions](https://download.geofabrik.de/).

-When using Geofabrik to download the initial dataset to the local database, data can be kept updated by applying diff update files (differences between the new extract and the previous one) that Geofabrik also computes each time a new exctract is produced for a region.
+When using Geofabrik to download the initial dataset to the local database, data can be kept updated by applying diff update files (differences between the new extract and the previous one) that Geofabrik also computes each time a new extract is produced for a region.
 Using diff files of the same region of the initial download, users can continuously update their own regional extract instead of having to download the full file.
-Applying updates from Geofabrik rather than the whole planet minimises the size of the database and the amount of data fetched from the remote server.
+Applying updates from Geofabrik rather than the whole planet minimizes the size of the database and the amount of data fetched from the remote server.

 By default, the *baseUrl* parameter in *configuration.txt* points to the whole planet.
-If you are using an extract downloaded from [Geofabrik](https://download.geofabrik.de/), you should change the url basing on the metadata of the related PBF file; *osmium* is a tool which among other things allows the analisys of a PBF file; it can be installed from package through:
+If you are using an extract downloaded from [Geofabrik](https://download.geofabrik.de/), you should change the url basing on the metadata of the related PBF file; *osmium* is a tool which among other things allows the analysis of a PBF file; it can be installed from package through:

     sudo apt-get -y install osmium-tool